yuchild/course_repo/notes/capstone_I.md

 ## Evaluation
 The three capstones account for 40% of your DSI assessment score/grade.
-The scores equally weight each capstone, and equally weight the presentations (~10 minues) and the accompanying Github for each capstone.
-We'll be provided a more-detailed scoring rubric soon.
+The scores equally weight each capstone, and equally weight the presentations (~10 minutes) and accompanying Github for each capstone.
+We'll be providing a more-detailed scoring rubric soon.